eramba/automation/README.md

 # Eramba Automation Scripts

 This repository is maintained by **Eramba Limited** (https://www.eramba.org).
-This repository is made of template automation scripts that must be adjusted to your needs.
-Feel free to fork, adapt and use it on your environment.
-If you would like to contribute with a new scenario template please post your code at https://discussions.eramba.org

-It contains **sample automation scripts** that help automate tasks within the **Eramba Enterprise** platform.
+It contains **template automation scripts** that help automate tasks within the **Eramba Enterprise** platform.
+These templates are meant to be **adjusted to your specific environment and requirements**.

+Feel free to **fork**, modify, and use them as needed.
+If you want to contribute new scenario templates, please share them at: https://discussions.eramba.org

 ## Directory Structure